hamed-ahangari/Neural-Networks-and-Deep-Learning-Homeworks-Projects/README.md

 ## Context
 For two semesters at the [school of ECE](https://ece.ut.ac.ir/en), [University of Tehran](https://ut.ac.ir/en), I worked with [Dr. Ahmad Kalhor](https://www.linkedin.com/in/ahmad-kalhor-63a8b872/) as Head T.A. of Neural network and Deep Learning course.

-During those semesters, I supervised and collaborated with almost twenty talented teaching assistants, which leads to the designing and publishing of 17 homework and projects.
+During those semesters, I supervised and collaborated with almost twenty talented teaching assistants, which led to the designing and publishing of 17 homework and projects.

 ## Content
 In this repository, I'm making those assignments available to everyone.